gmambro/easysnmp/README.md

 Object-oriented pure Python interface to SNMP MIBs and agents.

-Oriented to polling network devices.
+Designed for polling network devices.